cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 simply an xDS client where the subscriptions come from an incoming xDS stream.)

+#### Example: Basic Dynamic Parameters Usage

-For example, let's say that the clients are currently categorized by the parameter `env`, whose value is either `prod` or `test`.
+Let's say that the clients are currently categorized by the parameter `env`, whose value is either `prod` or `test`.
 So any given client will send one of the following sets of dynamic parameters:
 - `{env=prod}`
 - `{env=test}`

-The resource variants on the server will have the following sets of dynamic parameter constraints:
+Now let's say that the server has two variants of a given resource, and the variants have the following dynamic parameter constraints:

 ```textproto
 // For {env=prod}